What is Leave Policy?

 Every company has a leave policy that stretches across the year.
 E.g., Calendar year (1st Jan – 31st Dec) or financial year (1st Apr – 31st Mar).
-In the event when individual fixed leaves are unused within the year, they lapse.
-Some companies have a provision of reimbursing on the leaves, while most companies consider them lapsed.
-A roll-over of leaves can be a flexible provision where leaves can continue in the succeeding year.
+If an employee does not utilize their leave within a year, they lapse.
+Some companies have a provision for reimbursing on the leaves, while most companies consider them lapsed.
+A rollover of leaves can be a flexible provision where leaves can continue in the succeeding year.
 An employee who has gathered unused leaves implies the employee has been working more than the standards set.
-Companies can show a little sensitivity towards acknowledging this gesture by introducing this roll-over leave option.
+Companies can show a little sensitivity toward acknowledging this gesture by introducing this roll-over leave option.

 Leave Policy Management

 While leave policy formulation is essential, leave management is another crucial aspect.
-There are sentiments linked to leaves as there are salaries related to leaves.
 Significant discrepancies can arise if there are errors in employee compensation.

-A full-proof leave policy supported by an efficient process means your significant worries are solved.
-It is garnering the right practices to a service that links to results like salary, performance, and appraisals.
-Smaller organizations can pull-off the process manually, but the larger organization needs robust policies and leave management system.
+A comprehensive leave policy with an efficient process means your significant worries are over.
+It is garnering the right practices for a service that links to results like salary, performance, and appraisals.
+Smaller organizations can pull off the process manually, but the larger organization needs robust policies and a leave management system.

 A form that classifies the purpose of leave and other details for the use of record-keeping is the requisition form.

 The management or authority should approve the requisition form.
 In smaller organizations, there can be one authority, but larger organizations should have a couple of leave approval authorities in the hierarchy to ensure smooth functioning and easy and quick approvals.

 Having a biometric attendance tracking system in place ensures the data is in place and retrievable for documentation as well as analysis of succeeding processes like salaries and appraisals.

 Let the leave guidelines be bold and visible, and not something ambiguous.